100 Best Books of All Time

 Books everyone should read

 From the best fiction books to the best nonfiction books, there are so many excellent titles collected in libraries and bookstores around the world.
 So how do you know when one belongs among the best books of all time?
 Well, we believe the best books open our minds to new characters, points of view, and worlds.
 They stay with us long after the last page is read.
 They make us want to share them with everyone.
+Our avid readers have also shared their list of book recommendations they turn to again and again.

 1. Anna Karenina by Leo Tolstoy (1878)